saucelabs/sauce-docs/docs/api-testing/use-cases/compose-body.md

 ## Use an Existing Body

-The first method we will show is when you have an existing Body to paste into the call:
+The first method is when you have an existing Body to paste into the call:

 1. In the Composer, add a `POST` component and enter the URL and all of the required fields.